Patella Baja: The Most Common Knee Condition Nobody Knows About

 If you think there’s a chance you may have this condition, run it by your doctor before attempting to treat it.
 This is because other types of knee injuries can have similar symptoms but very different forms of treatment.

 REFERENCES: https://bonesmart.org/forum/attachments/patella-baja-and-alta-png.63196/ https://www.braceability.com/blogs/info/patella-alta-baja Floren, M., Davis, J., Petersen, M., Laskin, R. (2007).
 A Mini-Midvastus Capsular Approach with Patellar Displacement Decreases the Prevalence of Patella Baja.
 The Journal of Arthroplasty, 22.
 DOI: 10.1016/j.arth.2007.05.008 Anagnostakos, K., Lorbach, O., Kohn, D. (2012).
 Patella baja after unicompartmental knee arthroplasty.
 Knee Surg Sports Traumatol Arthrosc, 20.
 DOI: 10.1007/s00167-011-1289-4

 The X10 Meta-Blog

-In this one-of-a-kind blog we gather together great thinkers, doers, writers related to Knee Surgery, Recovery, Preparation, Care, Success and Failure.
+This is a one-of-a-kind blog.
+We gather together great thinkers, doers, writers related to Knee Surgery, Recovery, Preparation, Care, Success and Failure.
 Meet physical therapists, coaches, surgeons, patients, and as many smart people as we can gather to create useful articles for you.
-Whether you have a surgery upcoming, in the rear-view mirror, or just want to take care of your knees to avoid surgery, you should find some value here.
+Maybe you have a surgery upcoming, in the rear-view mirror, or just want to take care of your knees to avoid surgery.
+In any case you should find some value here.
 Executive Editor: PJ Ewing (firstname.lastname@example.org)